jshenabc/NYC-DOE-wxO-Bootcamp/Labs/lab_instructions.md

 ![alt text](../Screenshots/clickgenerativepromptvalueoperations.png)

-19. Finally, click **Done** at the top left hand corner to close the flow editor.
+19. Finally, click **Done** at the top right hand corner to close the flow editor.
 Your completed flow should look like this:

 ![alt text](../Screenshots/operationsflow.png)